arungudelli/angularjswiki/content/en/angular/no-provider-for-httpclinet/index.md

 title = "How to fix No provider for HttpClient error in Angular" subtitle = "Fixing NullInjectorError: No provider for HttpClient! error" type="post" summary ="To fix NullInjectorError: No provider for HttpClient! follow the below steps 1.
 Open `app.module.ts` file 2.
 Import HttpClientModule from @angular/common/http.
-3. Add `HttpClientModule` @NgModule imports array." keywords=["angular,NullInjectorError: No provider for HttpClient!,httpclientmodule"] date="2020-09-19T00:00:05+0000" lastmod="2020-09-19T00:00:07+0000"
+3. Add `HttpClientModule` to the @NgModule imports array." keywords=["angular,NullInjectorError: No provider for HttpClient!,httpclientmodule"] date="2020-09-19T00:00:05+0000" lastmod="2020-09-19T00:00:07+0000"